 Tutorial: Protect your resources with Azure Security Center

-In this tutorial you learn how to:
+In this tutorial you'll learn how to:

-- Configure a just in time VM access policy
+- Configure a just-in-time VM access policy

 - Configure an application control policy

 To step through the features covered in this tutorial, you must have Azure Defender enabled.
 You can try Azure Defender at no cost.
 For more information, see Try Azure Defender.